 In this quote, you can see a perfect example of how Zeno applied his concept of living in accordance with nature as virtuous.
 You can also see how he applied the logic of rationality to interpret death.

 Here he states that there is no such thing as an honorable evil, and death is understood by man as honorable.
-This means that death in itself is not an evil, and shouldn’t be viewed as such.
+This means that death in itself is not evil and shouldn’t be viewed as such.
 If we zoom out on our lives and understand that death is a natural occurrence, we can cease to view it as something to fear and avoid at all costs.

 I made a prosperous voyage when I was shipwrecked.